 If you’ve noticed that your parrot has started standing on one leg more often and is displaying any of the above signs, it could have the following:

-Parrots with an injury to their foot will stand more often on the other, refusing to put pressure onto the affected limb.
+Parrots with an injury to their foot will stand more often on the other foot, refusing to put pressure onto the affected limb.
 Similarly, if both feet are hurt, the parrot may struggle to stand completely.

 Parrots regularly cause their own foot injuries with their nails.
 If the claws are too long and not maintained properly, they become sharp.